Somroti/ScratchADS/README.md

 # SomADS
-An API with these own free pubs!
+An API with these own free adds!